carolpitta/carolpitta/README.md

 - 💞️ I’m looking to collaborate on C++
 - 📫 How to reach me: pitta.carolina@hotmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I worked in the QA/LQA industry in Japan for almost 5 years

 <!---
 carolpitta/carolpitta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.